Article 5(1)(f) of the UK GDPR concerns the ‘integrity and confidentiality’ of personal data. It says that personal data shall be:

-Depending on the nature of the organisation and the data it processes, this lack of availability can have significant consequences on individuals – and would therefore be a personal data breach under the GDPR.
+Depending on the nature of the organisation and the data it processes, this lack of availability can have significant consequences on individuals – and would therefore be a personal data breach under the UK GDPR.

 The ransomware has spread throughout the organisation’s systems, meaning that two of the backups are also unavailable.
 However, the third backup, being stored off-site, allows the organisation to restore its systems in a timely manner.
-There may still be a loss of personal data depending on when the off-site backup was taken, but having the ability to restore the systems means that whilst there will be some disruption to the service, the organisation are nevertheless able to comply with this requirement of the GDPR.
+There may still be a loss of personal data depending on when the off-site backup was taken, but having the ability to restore the systems means that whilst there will be some disruption to the service, the organisation are nevertheless able to comply with this requirement of the UK GDPR.

 Are we required to ensure our security measures are effective?

-Yes, the GDPR specifically requires you to have a process for regularly testing, assessing and evaluating the effectiveness of any measures you put in place.
+Yes, the UK GDPR specifically requires you to have a process for regularly testing, assessing and evaluating the effectiveness of any measures you put in place.
 What these tests look like, and how regularly you do them, will depend on your own circumstances.
-However, it’s important to note that the requirement in the GDPR concerns your measures in their entirety, therefore whatever ‘scope’ you choose for this testing should be appropriate to what you are doing, how you are doing it, and the data that you are processing.
+However, it’s important to note that the requirement in the UK GDPR concerns your measures in their entirety, therefore whatever ‘scope’ you choose for this testing should be appropriate to what you are doing, how you are doing it, and the data that you are processing.

 Technically, you can undertake this through a number of techniques, such as vulnerability scanning and penetration testing.
 These are essentially ‘stress tests’ of your network and information systems, which are designed to reveal areas of potential risk and things that you can improve.

 In some industries, you are required to undertake tests of security measures on a regular basis.
-The GDPR now makes this an obligation for all organisations.
+The UK GDPR now makes this an obligation for all organisations.
 Importantly, it does not specify the type of testing, nor how regularly you should undertake it.
 It depends on your organisation and the personal data you are processing.

 You can undertake testing internally or externally.
 In some cases it is recommended that both take place.